sebkln/content_slug/Documentation/Editor/Syntax/Index.rst

 .. tip::

-   **Readability:** The URL anchor doesn't have to match your header exactly.
+   **Readability:** The URL anchor does not have to match your header exactly.
    But it will be more understandable for your website's visitor if it reflects the content of this text section.